 THE TREATY OF VERSAILLES

 General

 Foch

-The peace treaty that ended the war was signed in the Hall of Mirrors in the Palace of Versailles near Paris, on 28 June 1919.
+The peace treaty that ended the war was signed in the Hall of Mirrors in the Palace of Versailles near Paris, on June 28, 1919.
 Sir William Orpen's painting shows the four Allied leaders watching the German delegates sign the treaty ending German imperial power in Europe, just 48 years after the German Empire had been proclaimed in the same hall.

-The Treaty of Versailles was signed by representatives of the Allied powers and Germany.
+representatives of the Allied powers and Germany.
 The Allies signed subsequent treaties elsewhere in Paris with Austria in September 1919, Bulgaria in November 1919, Turkey in April 1920, and Hungary in June 1920.
 By then, a new map of Europe had emerged.

-ONE LIFE

-A soldier stands on Pilckem Ridge during the Battle of Passchendaele in August 1917.
+ONE LIFE A soldier stands on Pilckem Ridge during the Battle of Passchendaele in August 1917.
 The crudely made cross indicates a hastily dug grave, but many soldiers were engulfed by the mud and their graves remained unmarked.

-The cost of the war

-THE COST OF THE First World War in human lives is unimaginable.
+The cost of the war HE COST OF THE World War I in human lives is unimaginable.
 More than 65 million men fought, of whom more than half were killed or injured - 8 million killed, 2 million died of illness and disease, 21.2 million wounded, and 7.8 million taken prisoner or missing.
 In addition, about 6.6 million civilians perished.
-Among the combatant nations, with the exception of the USA, there was barely a family that had not lost at least one son or brother: some had lost every male member.
-Entire towns and villages were wiped off the map, and fertile farmland was turned into deadly bogland.
+Among the combatant nations, with the exception of the US, there was barely a family that had not lost at least one son or brother; some had lost every male member.
+Entire towns and villages were wiped off the map, and fertile farmland was turned into a deathly bogland.
+Financially, the economies of Europe were ruined, while the US emerged as a major world power.
+Not surprisingly, at the end of 1918, people hoped they would never again have to experience the slaughter and destruction they had lived through for the past four years.
+AFTER CARE The war left thousands of soldiers disfigured and disabled.
+Reconstructive surgery was carried out to repair facial damage, but masks were used to cover the most horrific disfigurement.

-AFTERCARE

-The war left thousands of soldiers disfigured and disabled.
-Reconstructive surgery helped repair facial damage, while masks and prosthetics were used to cover horrible disfigurements.
 Artificial limbs gave many disabled soldiers some mobility.
-But the horrors of the war remained with

-through for the past four years.

-many soldiers for the rest of their lives.

-Financially, the economies of Europe

-were ruined, while the USA emerged as a major world power.
-Not surprisingly, at the end of 1918, people hoped they would never again have to experience the slaughter and destruction they had lived

-THE UNKNOWN SOLDIER

-Many of the dead were so badly disfigured that it was impossible to identify them.
+But the horrors of the war remained forever.
+THE UNKNOWN SOLDIER Many of the dead were so badly disfigured that it was impossible to identify them.
 Plain crosses mark their graves.
 Thousands more just disappeared, presumed dead.
 Both France and Britain ceremoniously buried one unknown warrior - at the Arc de Triomphe, Paris, and Westminster Abbey, London.

-Some soldiers stayed in nursing homes for the rest of their lives

-Many soldiers painted to pass the time

-Background picture: Poppies in the battlefields of northern France
+Some soldiers stayed in nursing homes for the rest of their lives Many soldiers painted to pass the time Background picture: Poppies in the battlefields of northern France

-WAR MEMORIALS

-The entire length of the Western Front is marked with graveyards and memorials to those who lost their lives in the war.
-At Verdun, the French national mausoleum and ossuary (burial vault) at Douaumont (below) contains the remains of 130,000 unidentified French and German soldiers.
-There are 410 British cemeteries in the Somme valley alone.

-Prussian Iron Cross